miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 ## Canonicalization and Deterministic Inputs

-LTV-JWS achieves deterministic signature inputs and hash inputs without using JSON canonicalization by reusing the JWS signing input model defined in RFC 7515.
+LTV-JWS achieves deterministic signature inputs and hash inputs without using JSON canonicalization by reusing the JWS signing input model defined in {{!RFC7515}}.

 JWS signature inputs, signature timestamp hash inputs, and archive timestamp hash inputs are constructed by concatenating BASE64URL-encoded values using the "." character.